 For More Course Materials, Ad Free Content, Handouts, Quizzes, Certification and Activities Click Here.

-Transportation waste is any unnecessary movement of people, products, materials or information.
+Transportation waste is any unnecessary movement of materials or information.
 Let’s clarify.
 Transportation Waste is not the Same as Motion Waste.
 One of the key differences is that transportation occurs between process steps and workstations rather than within them.

 Subscribe below and receive lean, six sigma, operations, supply chain, logistics, distribution and business terms in your mailbox.